Citrix ADC as an OAuth SP

 - OAuth on Citrix ADC appliance is qualified for all SAML IdPs that are compliant with “OpenID connect 2.0”.

-To configure OAuth by using the configuration utility
+Configure OAuth by using the GUI

 Configure the OAuth action and policy.